Parramatta: Education

 Parramatta is home to several primary and secondary schools.
-Arthur Phillip High School is the oldest public school in the district (it is in buildings which have been continuously used as a school since 1875), established in 1960 in its own right.
+Arthur Phillip High School was established in 1960 in its own right, in buildings which had been used continuously as a school since 1875 is the oldest continuously operating public school in Parramatta.
 Parramatta High School was the first coeducational school in the Sydney metropolitan area established in 1913.
 Our Lady of Mercy College is one of the oldest Catholic schools in Australia.
 Macarthur Girls High School is successor to an earlier school 'Parramatta Commercial and Household Arts School'.
 Others schools include Parramatta Public School, Parramatta East Public School, Parramatta West Public School, and St Patrick's Primary Parramatta.

 Several tertiary education facilities are also located within Parramatta.
-A University of New England study centre and two Western Sydney University campuses are situated in the suburb.
-The Western Sydney University Parramatta Campus consists of four sites: Parramatta South (the main site), Parramatta North (including the adjacent UWS Village, the Parramatta City campus located at 100 George Street and the Flagship Parramatta City Campus located at One Parramatta Square.
-Parramatta South campus occupies the site of the historic Female Orphan School.
-Alphacrucis College is a national vocational and higher education college is also located in the suburb.
+A University of New England study centre and two Western Sydney University campuses are situated in Parramatta.
+The Western Sydney University Parramatta Campus consists of two sites: Parramatta South (the primary site) which occupies the site of the historic Female Orphan School and Parramatta North (the secondary site) which includes the adjacent Western Sydney University Village Parramatta (formerly UWS Village Parramatta) an on campus student village accommodation.
+Whereby, the flagship Parramatta City Campus Precinct consists of two buildings: the Engineering Innovation Hub located at 6 Hassall Street and the Peter Shergold Building located at 1 Parramatta Square (169 Macquarie Street).
+Alphacrucis University College is a Christian liberal arts college with a campus in Parramatta located at 30 Cowper Street.
 The University of Sydney has also announced that it intends to establish a new campus in Parramatta.

 Media

 The Parramatta Advertiser is the local newspaper serving Parramatta and surrounding suburbs.

-On 16 March 2020, the Australian Broadcasting Corporation opened a new Western Sydney newsroom in Horwood Place at Parramatta incorporating space for 12 staff and news production equipment with the capacity to broadcast live radio programs.
+On 16 March 2020, the Australian Broadcasting Corporation opened a new western Sydney newsroom in Horwood Place at Parramatta incorporating space for 12 staff and news production equipment with the capacity to broadcast live radio programs.
 According to the ABC, the opening formed part of its strategic goal to improve its presence in outer metropolitan areas.
 Additionally, the ABC announced on 16 June 2021 its intention to relocate approximately 300 employees to Parramatta, which is part of a five-year plan which aims to have 75% of its content makers based away from the network's Ultimo headquarters by 2025.

+In 2024, the ABC set up a new studio in Parramatta Square with Mornings on ABC Radio Sydney being the first program to broadcast from the new location.
+In 2025, they moved bulletins on the ABC News channel to be broadcast from the new location with an official opening by the prime minister Anthony Albanese.

+In 2025, The Sydney Morning Herald announced the establishment of a Parramatta bureau to provide enhanced coverage of the western Sydney area.